In a Corner of Los Altos

 “They are here, Raphael – when I need them…”

 When my mom expressed that she had communicated with Homeira and Tom that they should be on the family vacation time-share, I tried to find out who they really are.
 I knew little about our long-term renters on Oakhurst and I know my gullible mom can be super generous with any strangers that gains her trust.
 Mother did not make sense when explaining their constant presence.

-She refused to have a conversation about caution and reason – My mom has always displayed a stubborn and narrow view funneled by her perspective of correct.
-Mixed in with this qunundrum her sad new reality of repetitive story telling; signs of my mothers mind bouncing off track.
+She refused to have a conversation about caution and reason – Marian has always displayed a stubborn and narrow view funneled by her perspective of correct.
+Mixed in with this qunundrum her sad new reality of repetitive story telling; signs of her mind bouncing off track.
 Within she did express clearly that she feels left alone.
 I encourage her to pick up hobbies, travel to places she had not seen and get involved with charities, church even was discussed…

-The very first hour at home mom put the stunning news onto the table.
+The very first hour at home she put the stunning news onto the table.
 She had already changed the family documents of inheritance and generously assigned the House to her new friends, Tom and Homeira, our renters.
-Mom invited me to tag along to the new lawyers to sign it!
+Mom invited me to tag along to the new lawyers to sign the will!
 While driving she expressed that our family attorney had refused to change her will as requested.
-Instead, Tom and Homeira knew a law-friend and he had advised and guided her in this change of mind.
+Instead, Tom and Homeira knew a law-friend and he had advised and guided her in this change of minds.
 Mom even expressed: